 ZDoom now comes in multiple flavours!
-The primary port, GZDoom, sports advanced hardware (OpenGL) and enhanced software rendering capabilities, while its sister port QZDoom serves a test bed for new (stable) features.
+The primary port, GZDoom, sports advanced hardware (OpenGL) and enhanced software rendering capabilities, while the port LZDoom serves as an alternative with a different feature set, detailed below.
 Although the parent ZDoom codebase has been discontinued, the latest official release is available here for posterity.

 For help getting started, see the online documentation in the wiki.
 You need to provide your own game IWAD.
 If you do not have a copy of a doom-engine game, the easiest way to obtain them is to purchase them from Steam or GOG.
 When you download them from either of these stores, ZDoom will automatically find them.